 Ensuring that all people can fully access educational content is key to effective learning.

 Overlooking accessibility creates barriers that can exclude certain users and leave skill gaps within an organization.
-To avoid this, it is essential to incorporate accessibility from the outset of the development of any course or educational material.
-This allows you to plan accordingly and manage teams, resources, and timelines.
-Authoring tools, such as Articulate Storyline, now include accessibility checkers, making it easier, but the incorporation of accessibility features is not automatic and requires careful design.
+To avoid this, accessibility should be integrated from the very beginning of any course or educational material.
+Planning early allows you to manage teams, resources, and timelines effectively.
+While authoring tools like Articulate Storyline now include accessibility checkers, accessible design is never automatic—it requires thoughtful, intentional choices.

 Good practices to make your content more accessible